Automating Mobile Web Browsers with Appium

 Using Appium Desktop (and why it isn’t much help)

-The first thing I do when investigating a novel app without source code or accessibility IDs is to use Appium Desktop – a nice front end for Appium with a built-in inspector.
+The first thing you can do when investigating a novel app without source code or accessibility IDs is to use Appium Desktop – a nice front end for Appium with a built-in inspector.

 Luckily, HeadSpin takes away a lot of the hard work with setting up a server and offers its own stripped-down inspector without the server.